NeoGeographyToolkit/StereoPipeline/docs/tools/sat_sim.rst

     :numref:`sat_sim_jitter_model` for details.

 --frame-rate <double>
     Camera frame rate, per second.
 Can be in double precision.
-If set, will override ``--num``.
-The cameras will be generated at this frame rate, starting from ``--first`` (after any starting position adjustment, if applicable, per :numref:`sat_sim_roll_pitch_yaw_ground`).
+If set, it will override ``--num``.
+The cameras will start from ``--first`` (after any position adjustment, if applicable, per
+    :numref:`sat_sim_roll_pitch_yaw_ground`).
 Set the ``--velocity`` value.
 The
     last camera will be no further than the (adjusted) value of ``--last`` along the orbit.